-Although crash data does not indicate that this segment of highway is statistically more dangerous than other highways within the state, public percepaccommodate current and future traffic volumes and decrease crash exposure from passing slower-moving vehicles and trucks.
-As a solution tion and user experiences highlight and heighten the need for a safer roadway.
+Although crash data does not indicate that this segment of highway is statistically more dangerous than other highways within the state, public perception and user experiences highlight and heighten the need for a safer roadway.
 As identified in the Scoping Report (appended by reference), public commenters have described the project corridor as, "very, very dangerous" citing "close calls one after another".
 Crash data only account for reported accidents and do not take into account unreported accidents or near misses.
 Based on public comments, crash data also fails to account for perceived driver safety and comfort.